 In addition to expanding its business, ServiceNow will also invest cash into localizing data processing for large language models (LLMs), AI models that rely on massive amounts of training data to be able to understand and generate text like a human.

 The company said it will bring Nvidia GPUs (graphics processing units) to its data centers in London and Newport, Wales, to support data processing on LLM in the UK.
-This will help support “sector-specific LLM” for customers and the UK government.
+This will help support “sector-specific LLM” for UK customers and the government .

 ServiceNow also plans to deliver new skills programmes in the UK that are expected to reach 240,000 learners.

-Bill McDermott, President and CEO of ServiceNow.
+Mr. Bill McDermott, President and CEO of ServiceNow.

-ServiceNow, with a market cap of $194.6 billion, has seen its stock rise more than 37% this year, thanks in no small part to its push into AI.
+ServiceNow, with a market capitalization of $194.6 billion, has seen its stock rise more than 37% this year, thanks in no small part to its push into AI.
 ServiceNow's cloud technology helps other businesses manage digital workflows.

-Last month, ServiceNow launched Xanadu, a platform that uses a range of AI technologies including “agents” to boost worker productivity.
+Last month, ServiceNow launched Xanadu, a platform that uses a range of AI technologies, including “agents,” to boost worker productivity.
 AI agents are digital assistants designed to help employees get work done.

-Similar to ServiceNow, cloud computing company CoreWeave, which rents out expensive GPUs to developers to train and run large AI models, said it would invest £750 million ($978.6 million) to support the UK’s AI infrastructure needs.
+Similar to ServiceNow, cloud computing company CoreWeave, which rents out expensive GPUs to developers to train and run large AI models, said it will invest £750 million ($978.6 million) to support the UK's AI infrastructure needs.
 This is its second major investment in the country after announcing a £1 billion commitment in May.

 (According to CNBC)